confluentinc/tutorials/client-telemetry-reporter-plugin/kafka/README.md

 ![prometheus_metric.png](img/prometheus_metric.png)

-Following log line indicates that the metrics are being sent by the plugin to the gRPC endpoint:
+The following log line indicates that the metrics are being sent by the plugin to the gRPC endpoint:

 ```
 [grpc-default-executor-0] INFO io.confluent.developer.ClientOtlpMetricsReporter - Successfully exported metrics request to 127.0.0.1:4317